 Have you seen the words high-intensity interval training online and wondered what it meant?
 The name gives away some of the details.
 High-intensity activities raise your heart rate.

-As a heart rate number, this varies by person according to age and other factors.
-If you have a smart watch with heart rate monitor, it will log this heightened heart rate as "intensity minutes."
+As a heart rate number, this varies by a person according to age and other factors.
+If you have a smartwatch with a heart rate monitor, it will log this high heart rate as "intensity minutes."

-The idea is to go "all out" during those few seconds because resting is just around the corner.
-It's also easier to go "all out" knowing that the entire workout is only 15 to 20 minutes.
+The idea is to go "all-out" during those few seconds because resting is just around the corner.
+It's also easier to go "all-out" knowing that the entire workout is only 15 to 20 minutes.
 The example workouts that I'll show later are all 20 minutes or less.

 High-intensity interval training was one of the most popular workout types in 2014.
 It continues to grow.
 I've seen two Crossfit places open up in my area over the past two years.

 Although long bouts of aerobic cardio on treadmills have long been considered the best way to build endurance, these short bursts of energy can also help you endure longer workouts.
 A 2012 Journal of Physiology study compared two groups' endurance.